cascadiajs/cascadiajs-2022/src/views/content/tickets.md

 ---
 ![canoes](/images/sunriver/canoes.jpg)

-When you purchase a ticket to the conference, it is *fully loaded* and includes:
+When you purchase an in-person ticket to the conference, it is *fully loaded* and includes:

 <i class="fas fa-glass-cheers"></i> Day Zero Welcome Reception (Aug 30)